• Home

 Decent Cybersecurity of Slovakia has introduced a range of quantum-resistant Application-Specific Integrated Circuits (ASICs) at the Defence and Security Equipment International (DSEI) Japan 2025, which took place in Chiba on May 21-23.

-It is a big step forward in protecting digital infrastructure from the threat of quantum computing—all from a new class of material.
+It is a big step forward in protecting digital infrastructure from the threat of quantum computing, all from a new class of material.

-It was really cool to see our next door neighbours, a Slovakian company named Decent Cybersecurity, with the only other stand at the event offering any solution in the form of three leading post-quantum cryptography technologies: SpaceShield STM for satellite communications, DroneCrypt UTM for UAV security and QPP (QuantumProof Protocol) for use-cases covering a wide range of functions.
+It was really cool to see our next door neighbours, a Slovakian company named Decent Cybersecurity, with the only other stand at the event offering any solution in the form of three top post-quantum cryptography technologies: SpaceShield STM for satellite communications, DroneCrypt UTM for UAV security and QPP (QuantumProof Protocol) for use-cases covering a wide range of functions.

 Read